dbcollection/dbcollection/docs/source/available_datasets.rst

    datasets/*

 .. note::
-    All datasets have been parsed by hand and they contain the most of the original raw annotations and, for some, there is available cleaned annotations as well.
-Some annotations have been discarded because they are not useful enough to the task which the dataset has been designed for and offer mostly context information (like urls), so check out the datasets info for more information about which annotations a dataset contains.
+    All datasets have been parsed by hand and they contain most of the important annotations.
+For some, there are also available versions where bad annotations have been removed/discarded.
+This may be due to wrongly annotated data or because some fields don't provide any useful information.
+If you'd like to know more, check out the datasets information available here on this page or the source websites of the datasets you are looking for.

 .. warning::
-    Most datasets store the original data in a nested folder format in the ``source`` group in the ``hdf5`` metadata file.
+    Many datasets have a tree structure of folder of how their annotations is stored.
-    For some APIS, due to the size of the dataset, this nested folder may contain alot of data stored in a nested format, which causes some APIs to load the nested structured as the file is loaded to memory (``lua/torch7`` API suffers from this issue).
-To overcome this problem, all tasks have a version withouth this group in their metadata file.
+    Of the available datasets provided by this project, this sturctured information is available in the form of ``HDF5`` groups in each set under a main group named ``raw/``.
+By default, this information is disabled, so in order to grab this information you can use a special suffix attached at the end of a task name to enable this.
+To do so, simply append to the end of the task name the suffix ``_s``.
-    To load this version, simply append to the end of the task name the suffix ``_d``.
-Loading times should improve for this case.
+    Note that if a dataset does not have this data setup, it will simply skip this step.